turingschool-projects/ripped/README.md

 We're very welcoming of pull requests and issue/bug reports.
 We'd appreciate it if your submissions are fully tested - we're using RSpec/Capybara for our test framework, with Factory Girl for generating assorted objects.
 You can find a pretty decent intro to the above [here](https://robots.thoughtbot.com/how-we-test-rails-applications).
 We also use webmock and VCR for external API call testing.
 If you're seeing lots of failures, take it from us: delete your VCR Cassettes and try again.

-The Turing School Code of Conduct most likely covers everything here, but you can check out this document for some super basic guidelines to contributing the project - especially if you're not a Turing student.
+The Turing School Code of Conduct most likely covers everything here, but you can check out [this](https://github.com/turingschool-projects/ripped/blob/master/GUIDELINES.md) document for some basic guidelines to contributing to the project (and to open source in general) - this might be especially useful if you're not a Turing student.

 The best way to get in touch with us (because there's a rotating group of people maintaining the project) is probably by filing an issue report.
 Enjoy, and happy hacking! :)

 ---

 ## API Documentation:

 ###To receive a user by ID: